I am super excited to share my pinecone wreath I made from recycled pinecones from other projects.

 - Wear gloves, pinecones can prick your hands.

-Once you have attached all the different kinds of pinecones on each metal line.
+4. Once you have attached all the pinecones on each metal line.
 If you see any gaps you can attach smaller ones to cover them.
-You may have to cut the wire longer to attach it to the metal line.
-Cut any hanging wires in the back with your wire cutter.
+You may have to cut the wire longer to attach it to the metal line. at the end cut any hanging wires in the back with your wire cutter.

 Good Friday Morning Maria!